backstage/backstage/docs/backend-system/core-services/01-index.md

 ### Root Logger

 The root logger is the logger that is used by other root services.
-It's where the implemenation lies for creating child loggers around the backstage ecosystem including child loggers for plugins with the correct metadata and annotations.
+It's where the implementation lies for creating child loggers around the backstage ecosystem including child loggers for plugins with the correct metadata and annotations.

 If you want to override the implementation for logging across all of the backend, this is the service that you should override.